TeachBooks/he-staff/book/some_content/Hiring/HigherFunctions/3SelectionPhase.md

 Return to step *2.2 Prepare on campus selection* and check if you have done all those preparation steps.

 - Make sure that all selection committee members have the day in their agenda and have received all documents: the scoring chart, the planning of the day.
-Also have the [template for the advice to the dean](TEMLATE DEAN ADVICE) ready.
+Also have the [template for the advice to the dean](../HigherFunctions/Appendices/ToDean_AdviceOfCommittee.docx) ready.
 Print the documents if necessary.

 - Inform the candidates about the on campus interviews by using the mail you previously prepared.
 Also call the candidates whom you rejected after the online interviews if you have not done this already.
-Tips for rejection conversations can be found in section 4.2 Reject candidates[LINK].
+Tips for rejection conversations can be found in section *4.2 Reject candidates*.

 - Make sure all rooms are booked, coffee and tea and lunch (if needed) is ordered, a host will welcome the candidates and there are students to attend the trial lectures.